mrsilver76/tunelift/FAQ.md

 ## Are tracks copied or moved, or is only the playlist file exported?
 Only the playlist file is exported.
 TuneLift does not move, copy or modify any of your music files.
 It simply generates `.m3u` or `.m3u8` files containing references to the existing file locations.

-## Can I use this for non-English filenames or folders?
-Yes.
-All playlist files are encoded in UTF-8 by default, which ensures that characters like `ü`, `é`, `ß`, or `ñ` are correctly preserved in paths and filenames.

 ## How are smart playlists handled differently from normal playlists?
 Smart playlists are evaluated in iTunes at runtime and exported as regular playlists containing fixed track lists.
 You can choose to exclude smart playlists with the `-ns` flag if needed.